kartoza/rir-dashboard/sphinx/source/using/platform-tour.md

 # Platform Tour
 >

-The RIR platform monitors health, child protection, nutrition, WASH and education in specific geographic regions.
+The RIR platform is situational Awareness platform to monitor health, child protection, nutrition wash and education in a geographic region.
 To fully understand the plaform and the information you can obtain from it, you need to understand how it works.
 >
 ![Interface Tour](../img/platform-tour.png "Platform Tour")
 >